MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 All SharePoint Server content sources are supported.

-***My SharePoint topology consists of multiple SharePoint farms (i.e., Content farm, Service Farm).
+***My SharePoint in Microsoft 365 topology consists of multiple SharePoint farms (for example, Content farm, Service Farm).
 What is the preferred farm to configure Cloud hybrid search service application?***

-In a content/service SharePoint scenario, assuming Search is in the service farm, Cloud SSA should ideally be configured in the service farm.
-For implementation details, refer to the [Share service applications across farms in SharePoint Server](https://docs.microsoft.com/sharepoint/administration/share-service-applications-across-farms) article.
+In a content/service SharePoint in Microsoft 365 scenario, assuming Search is in the service farm, Cloud SSA should ideally be configured in the service farm.
+For implementation details, see [Share service applications across farms in SharePoint Server](https://docs.microsoft.com/sharepoint/administration/share-service-applications-across-farms).

 ***Is single sign-on mandatory to configure server-to-server authentication or Cloud hybrid search service application?***